fongandrew/hydeout/membership.md

 # Steps to Membership

-Registration can be performed in two steps:
+Registration can be performed in two to three steps:

 1. Make membership fee payment
 2. Register your details

-Membership numbers will only be issued after the second step has been completed!
+3. [Students only] Send proof of student status

-> 👩🏿‍🎓 If you register with a student membership, please send proof of your enrollment status (e.g., photo of student ID, letter from supervisor, institutional certificate, etc.) to [webmaster@isbarch.org](mailto:webmaster@isbarch.org) with [treasurer@isbarch.org](mailto:treasurer@isbarch.org) in cc.
+<p style="color: #348aee">⚠️ <b>Membership numbers will only be issued once step two has been completed!</b></p>

 ## 1. Make membership fee payment